Data472-Individual-Project-Pipeline/localDocs/README.md

 >Please read all of the instructions carefully! <br/> If you are unsure do not proceed without asking for assistance.
 >Your access key will be used to connect to your account when using AWS CLI and AWS SAM CLI.

-# Generaing AWS Access and Secret Key
+# Generating AWS Access and Secret Key
 This can be achieved by accessing your aws Security Credentials,
 ![Menu popdown](image.png)